thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

         title: 'Add data keys.
 Then click "Add" and save all changes;'
     6:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-entity-7-ce.png
-        title: 'A widget has been added that displays all devices using an entity alias as the data source.'
+        title: 'A widget has been added that displays all devices using an entity alias as the datasource.'

 data-source-type-random:
     0:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-device-1-ce.png
         title: 'Open your dashboard and enter edit mode.
-Then click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog box;'
+Then click the "+ Add widget" icon at the top of the screen, or (if this is your first widget on this dashboard) click a large "Add new widget" sign in the middle of the screen to open the "Widgets bundle” dialog window;'
     1:
-        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-сount-2-ce.png
+        image: /images/user-guide/widgets/overview/data-settings/data-source-type-entities-count-2-ce.png
         title: 'Select a "Cards" widget bundle;'
     2:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-random-3-ce.png
         title: 'Then select a "Value card" widget;'
     3:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-random-4-ce.png
-        title: 'The "Add Widget" dialog box will open.
+        title: 'The "Add Widget" dialog window will open.
 Navigate to the advanced functionality and select data source type - "Random".
 Then add a function - "Random" and click the "pencil" icon of the "Random" key to open data key configuration window;'
     4:
         image: /images/user-guide/widgets/overview/data-settings/data-source-type-random-5-ce.png
         title: 'Change the label name to "temperature" and specify units.
 Click "Save";'